Johnny-Wubrg/mtg-bans-ui/src/routes/unresolved/+page.md

       on [DreamWizards](https://web.archive.org/web/20051217105153/http://www.dreamwizards.com:80/edh.html).
 It would
       have been unbanned in Vintage during this time ([10/1/1999](/announcements#announcement_30) - [9/20/2007](/announcements#announcement_56)).
+- The [Wikia Banlist Timeline](https://mtg.fandom.com/wiki/Banned_and_restricted_cards/Timeline#October_3) lists Hymn to Tourach as being banned in Legacy, but I'm unable to confirm this.
+There's no record of Hymn ever getting unbanned and as of December 2024, and it is not currently banned, so I am assuming this was a mistake.
 - Some categories of cards are blanket-banned, such as ante cards and Conspiracy cards.
 Future releases of such cards may have been missed after their initial banning.
 Some examples I came across are when new antes cards were released after they were banned in 1994 and when Conspiracy: Take the Crown introduced a new batch of Conpiracy cards.
 There may be other cases I'm missing.

 ## Missing Formats